Solus (operating system)

-Solus (previously known as Evolve OS) is an independently developed operating system for the x86-64 architecture based on the Linux kernel and a choice of Budgie, GNOME, KDE Plasma or Xfce as the desktop environment.
+Solus (formerly named Evolve OS) is an independently developed operating system for the x86-64 architecture based on the Linux kernel and a choice of Budgie, GNOME, KDE Plasma or Xfce as the desktop environment.
 Its package manager, eopkg, is based on the PiSi package management system from Pardus Linux, and it has a semi-rolling release model, with new package updates landing in the stable repository every Friday.
 The developers of Solus have stated that Solus was intended exclusively for use on personal computers and will not include software that is only useful in enterprise or server environments.

 History

 On September 20, 2015, Ikey Doherty announced that "Solus 1.0 will be codenamed Shannon, after the River Shannon in Ireland", indicating that "codenames for releases will continue this theme, using Irish rivers."

 In July 2016, Solus announced the intention to discard the concept of fixed point releases and to embrace a rolling release model.

-In January 2017, Doherty announced that Solus will adopt Flatpak to reassemble third party applications.
+In January 2017, Doherty announced that Solus will adopt Flatpak to reassemble third-party applications.
 In August, Doherty announced that Solus also will adopt "Snaps" (next to Flatpak).

 On June 13 the same year, it was announced that the developer team had been expanded with Stefan Ric, and Ikey Doherty – previously working for Intel on Clear Linux OS – started working full-time on Solus.

 On November 2, 2018, technology website Phoronix published an open letter from original founder Ikey Doherty confirming that he was stepping back from the project, assigning "any and all intellectual, naming and branding rights relating to the ownership of Solus" to the development team "with immediate and permanent effect, acknowledging them as the official owners and leadership of the project."

 On January 1, 2022, experience lead Josh Strobl announced his resignation from Solus, after 6 years of involvement with the project.
 The Budgie desktop environment, originally created as a project internal to Solus, would be split out of Solus and developed independently under Strobl's newly founded Buddies of Budgie organization.

 In January 2023, Solus infrastructure suffered an outage which lasted until April 2023.
 This outage brought down their website, forums, and development platform required to update the system.
 Their website was restored by moving it from internal infrastructure to GitHub Pages on February 27, 2023.
 On April 16, in a post on Reddit entitled "Righting the ship", Josh Strobl announced a series of measures aimed at restoring order to the project.
 This was followed by a blog post "A New Voyage" which provided more detail about the new personnel, and announced the intention to explore re-basing Solus on Serpent OS.
 Their development infrastructure and forums were restored alongside that announcement and build infrastructure on April 20.